Great Karimun

 Great Karimun (Karimun Besar), also known as Mawas Island, is one of the islands in the Riau Islands province of Indonesia, administratively part of Karimun Regency.
 It lies about 37 km southwest of Singapore, 54 km west of Batam, 24 km northeast of Rangsang Island and 32 km north of Kundur Island.

 History

 In the past, Great Karimun Island was the destination of foreign traders and the Malay Kings.
-Sixteenth century Portuguese reports claimed that the island was inhabited, possibly by the Orang Laut.
+Sixteenth-century Portuguese reports claimed that the island was inhabited, possibly by the Orang Laut.
 In the 18th and 19th centuries, the island was part of the Johor Sultanate then the Riau-Lingga Sultanate.

-Around 1615 agents of the Dutch East India Company (VOC) inspected the northwestern coast of the island for the possible construction of a fortification.
+Around 1615, agents of the Dutch East India Company (VOC) inspected the northwestern coast of the island for the possible construction of a fortification.
 The proposed fort, however, was never built.
 Two centuries later, Colonel William Farquhar surveyed the island after receiving permission from the Bugis Raja Muda of Johor, Raja Ja'afar.
-Although Karimun was deemed to be of great strategic value at the confluence of the Singapore and Melaka Straits, it was found to have insufficient sources fresh water, rocky land and inhospitable harbour which was unsuitable to sustain a British trading post and a settlement.
+Although Karimun was deemed to be of great strategic value at the confluence of the Singapore and Melaka Straits, it was found to have insufficient sources of fresh water, rocky land, and inhospitable harbour which were unsuitable to sustain a British trading post and a settlement.